Peace journalism: Journalistic objectivity

 Therefore, not only political and economic, but also social and cultural factors have contributed to the dominance of war journalism in conflict reporting.
 With the growth of mass media, especially from the 19th century, news advertising became the most important source of media revenue.

 Whole audiences needed to be engaged across communities and regions to maximize advertising revenue.
 This led to "Journalistic objectivity as an industry standard ... a set of conventions allowing the news to be presented as all things to all people".
 And in modern journalism, especially with the emergence of 24 hour news cycles, speed is of the essence in responding to breaking stories.
 It is not possible for reporters to decide "from first principals" every time how they will report each and every story that presents itself.
 It follows that convention governs much of journalism.

-The rise of journalistic objectivity was part of a larger movement within western academia toworads empirical "just report the facts" epistemology and research.
+The rise of journalistic objectivity was part of a larger movement within western academia towards empirical "just report the facts" epistemology and research.
 By the 1980s it was focused on the philosophical ideal of objectivity.
 Mindich argues that journalistic objectivity should be distinguished from scientific objectivity.
 For example, the experimental sciences use: